functionland/docs/docs/functionyard/add-storage.md

 5. Ensure drive partition type is listed as `GPT` instead of `MBR`.
     - If it is **not**, select drive.
 Then, in right sidebar, select `Initialize to GPT` to add it to task list queue.
+    - Optionally, execute task.

 <div class="text--center">
     <img src="/img/fxyard-network/init-gpt.png"/>
 </div>

-6. Select drive, and on the right sidebar, click `Create`
+6. Select unallocated drive, and on the right sidebar, click `Create`
 <div class="text--center">
     <img src="/img/fxyard-network/r-sidebar.png" />
 </div>